 Eventually, even at cold temperatures, the yeast will start produce a large amount of those sour milk aromas, throwing off the flavor of your bread.
 And there's an even bigger problem: as the alcohol content and acidity of the dough rises, eventually it gets so high that the yeast simply cease to operate (it's very similar to how I cease to operate once my alcohol content gets too high).
 At this stage, if you pull a ball of dough out of the fridge and onto the counter for the final proof before baking, nothing happens.
 The dough barely rises, and the structure of the bread suffers.

-The Short Answer: Three to Five Days
+The Ideal Cold Fermentation Period: Three to Five Days

 If you've managed to get through all that dense, unleavened text, you've already got the answer to the titular question.
 For the rest of you who just skim (I know you're out there), three to five days of cold fermentation is your best bet for dramatically improving your dough's flavor, texture, and workability.